soorajc/S-App-React-Native/README.md

 # S-App-React-Native
-An app based on React Native for getting latest updates on SpaceX
+An app based on React Native for getting latest updates